MFors/project-euler-helper/README.md

 **contains** returns true if the argument has been inserted into the trie while **containsPrefix** returns true if the argument is a prefix of any inserted string.
 By definition any string is a prefix of itself.
 Finally, **contentWithPrefix** returns a *std::vector&lt;std::string&gt;* of all strings in the trie with the argument prefix.

 #### C++
 Current implementation uses std::map for memory optimization rather than speed.
-I will add a hTree version with unordered_map soon.
+I will add a hTree version with std::unordered_map soon.

 ```c++
 // Default init (empty)